Aceable Agent Logo

 Realtor Designation Basics

 NAR was established in 1908 and is one of the largest professional organizations in the world today.
-Currently, there are 1.2 million members and 1,200 associations/boards.
+As of January 2025, there are 1.5 million members and 1,200 associations/boards.
 There are also 87 cooperating associations across 66 countries.

 Something worth noting is the NAR organization doesn’t actually grant any official “license” to its members.
 So, interestingly, the term “Realtor license” is a misnomer.
 But the industry needed a shorthand way of saying “a real estate agent license held by someone who’s also a member of the NAR”.
 So that’s what the Realtor designation has come to represent.